spranay99/Swiggato/README.md

 Welcome to Swiggato! - a food ordering platform that utilizes the live Swiggy API.

-## Hosted Link

-Check out the hosted version of Swiggato at [https://swiggato-app.vercel.app/].

 ## Key Features 🔑

 - **Config Driven UI** : Bringing the latest restaurant offerings to users through dynamic API integration.